sparkflows/sparkflows-docs/docs/installation/operating/regular-maintenance-tasks.rst

 Recreating the H2 DB to further reduce the database size
 +++++++++++++

+Recreating the H2 DB, drastically reduces the size of the H2 DB.
+Below are the steps for recreating it.

 https://stackoverflow.com/questions/41469066/why-does-recreating-h2-database-reduce-the-size-drastically

+* Make a copy of firedb.mv.db file to be safe
+* Use the commands below for recreating it

 ::

+    java -cp ~/fire-3.1.0/db/h2/h2-1.4.199.jar  org.h2.tools.Shell
+    URL: jdbc:h2:./firedb
+    Driver : org.h2.Driver
+    User : fire
+    Password : fire

     SCRIPT TO 'mydb.sql';
     DROP ALL OBJECTS;
     RUNSCRIPT FROM 'mydb.sql';